I can't believe I joined a rock cover band

 I've already mentioned the copious cumulonimbus clouds of mind altering smoke wafting hallucinogenically through the rehearsal studio.
 Here's a curious thing: after the first initial effects of inhaling all that second-hand smoke - feeling light headed, a bit queasy - I started really getting into playing those boring '80s Top 40 cover songs.
 Great, feels like I'm floating over the music, and solos are especially intense.
 Never mind that I feel sluggish and stupid for days after every rehearsal.
 "Oh, you're back from band practice - how did it go?"
 "Huh?
 What?
 Where?"

-Mark was having fun messing with me - "Come on, Jim, get in the spirit, have a toke, man!"
-Okay, okay... on a break, sitting outside, I accept the peace pipe.
+On a break, in the "smoking section", a picnic bench outside with a couple ashtrays on it, Mark was having fun messing with me.
+"Come on, Jim, get in the spirit, have a toke, man!"
+Okay, okay...
+I'll accept the peace pipe.
 First drag, I start coughing, a lot - wasted the hit.
 I immediately inhale another deep one, and after passing the pipe on, I feel a cough coming on again.
 Doing a Zen meditation thing, I mentally will myself to stop coughing, and hold the smoke in for as long as I can, to get the max effect.
 Feeling slightly dizzy, I feel like I want to walk around a bit, enjoy the sunshine among the trees around Ronnie's countryside studio.
 I stand up, and immediately pass out.

 When I come to, I'm flat on my back, looking at the sky, and everyone else is standing around, staring down at me.
 The sun is shining, the birds are singing, my ears are ringing and my head hurts, my glasses aren't on my head anymore.
 "Hey, you okay, dude?"
 Whoa, that's some powerful weed.
 What was that anyway?
 "It's called Blue Ruin, man."